MultiCraft/repixture/mods/rp_testing/README.txt

 Testing mod
 ===========
-By Kaadmy, for Pixture
+By Kaadmy and Wuzzy, for Repixture

-Adds some testing stuff
+For development.
+Adds some automated tests and development chat commands, if enabled.
+The result of the automated tests is written into the log.

+Enable by adding the "rp_testing_enable = true" setting to minetest.conf.

 Source license: LGPLv2.1